nephio-project/porch/docs/tutorials/porch-development-environment/README.md

 > **_NOTE:_**  The changes above **permanently** change the `bash` version and `sed` for **all** applications and may cause side effects.
 You may wish to revert the changes (particularly the `sed-->gsed` soft link) when you complete your work on Porch.

-## Setup the environment everything automatically
+## Setup the environment for everything automatically

 This [setup script](bin/setup.sh) automatically bulids a porch development environment.
 Please note that this is only one of many possible ways of building a working porch development environment so feel free to customize it to suit your own environment.